Who is eligible for CAPS services?

 Are CAPS services confidential?

 Yes, they are.
 We do not share any information with anyone (anyone at Babson, any family member or friend, etc.) about students we meet with, unless the student signs a release for us to do so.
-There are a few exceptions to this, including if a student is at risk of harm to self or others.
-For other exceptions, please contact us.
+There are exceptions to this, including if a student is at risk of harm to self or others.

 Are CAPS services free?

-Yes, all services provided on-campus by CAPS clinicians are free to students.
+Yes, all services provided by CAPS clinicians are free to students.
 Counseling services provided by off-campus clinicians will most likely be covered by a student’s health insurance, but may include a co-pay, depending on the insurance policy.
-For more information about health insurance payments and co-pays, please contact us.
+For more information about health insurance payments and co-pays, contact your insurance provider.

 How many sessions can I have with a CAPS clinician?